conda/conda-build/docs/source/resources/package-spec.rst

        the package.

        Unlike the build string, the ``build_number`` is inspected by conda.
-Conda uses it to sort packages that have otherwise identical names and versions to determine the latest one.
+Conda uses |br| it to sort packages that have otherwise identical names and versions |br| to determine the latest one.
-       This is important because new builds that contain bug fixes for the way a package is built may be added to a repository.
+       This is important because new builds that |br| contain bug fixes for the way a package is built may be added to a repository.